The Power He “Knows Not”

 But.
 Before you can have any hope of “mastering” a wand, you have to have a reasonably sound grasp of what a wand IS.

-I gave a fair bit of thought to wands and their possible structure and functions back when I first drafted out this whole collection over a decade ago.
+I gave a fair bit of thought to wands and their possible structure and functions back when I first drafted out this whole essay collection back around 2002–’03.
 And I still think that what I drafted out then still holds together now without having to make exceptions for every second example, or do backbends to make the connections meet.

 The basic parameters, to recap are:

 Wands are designed as conduits for magical energies.
 And Magic is a form of energy, rather like electricity.
-It operates over a fairly wide range of something very much like a spectrum of tonal frequencies.
-Different types of spells are apparantly known to transmit within certain ranges within the full potential “spectrum” (or, perhaps more properly “scale”).
+It operates over a fairly wide range of something very much like a spectrum (or, perhaps more properly “scale”) of tonal frequencies.
+Different types of spells are apparantly known to transmit within certain ranges within the full potential “spectrum”.
 Consequently, Olivander *can* tell you, accurately, that a certain wand will be good at charms, because he knows that the components of that wand will most easily conduct magic at the frequency that most charms operate.